friendofsvelte/tipex/README.md

 Customizing Editor
 ------------------

 Tipex is built taking into consideration the need for customization.
 We believe that a software lacking customization is a software lacking soul.
 Tipex provides an extensive set of options to customize the editor to your heart's content.
 From functionality, style, to key bindings, you can customize almost everything.
-Visit the [customization page](https://tipex.pages.dev/customization) to learn more.
+Visit the[customization page](https://tipex.pages.dev/customization)to learn more.

 About Friend Of Svelte
 ----------------------

 ![Friend Of Svelte Logo](https://avatars.githubusercontent.com/u/143795012?s=200&v=4)

-[Friend Of Svelte](https://github.com/friendofsvelte) is a community driven project to help Svelte developers to find and develop awesome Svelte resources.
+[Friend Of Svelte](https://github.com/friendofsvelte)is a community driven project to help Svelte developers to find and develop awesome Svelte resources.

 If you like this project, you can be one of the friend by contributing to the project.
 Memberships are open for everyone.